Hugo Award for Best Related Work: Retro Hugos

-Beginning with the 1996 Worldcon, the World Science Fiction Society created the concept of "Retro Hugos", in which the Hugo award could be retroactively awarded for 50, 75, or 100 years prior.
-Retro Hugos may only be awarded for years after 1939 in which no awards were originally given.
-The Hugo Award for Best Related Work has only been retroactively awarded twice, in 2004 and 2020; all other years it was not on the ballot or was dropped due to insufficient response.
+Between the 1996 Worldcon and 2025 Worldcon, the World Science Fiction Society had the concept of "Retro-Hugos", in which the Hugo award could be retroactively awarded for 50, 75, or 100 years prior.
+Retro-Hugos could only be awarded for years after 1939 (the year of the first Worldcon) in which no Hugos were originally awarded.
+Retro-Hugos were awarded for Best Related Work awarded twice, in 2004 and 2020; all other years it was not on the ballot or was dropped due to insufficient response.